-We derived 93% and 95% of our revenues for the nine months ended September 30, 2016 and year ended December 31, 2015, respectively, from the sale of our Multistage Unlimited systems and the provision of related services.
+We derived 93% and 95% of our revenues for the twelve months ended December 31, 2016 and 2015, respectively, from the sale of our Multistage Unlimited products and the provision of related services.
 The remainder of our revenues are generated from sales of our AirLock casing buoyancy system, our liner hanger systems and services provided by ATRS.

-Additionally, product sales, represented approximately 75% and 70% of our revenue for the nine months ended September 30, 2016 and the year ended December 31, 2015, respectively.
+Product sales represented approximately 74% and 70% of our revenue for the twelve months ended December 31, 2016 and 2015, respectively.
 We have two primary models of sliding sleeves: our MultiCycle sliding sleeves and our GripShift sliding sleeves.
-Our MultiCycle sliding sleeves are sold at a higher price per sleeve as compared to our GripShift sliding sleeves, reflecting the additional features they enable.
-Most of our sales are on a just-in-time basis, as specified in individual purchase orders, with a fixed price for our sliding sleeves and agreed rates for the services we provide.
+Our MultiCycle sliding sleeves are sold at a higher price per sleeve as compared to our GripShift sliding sleeves, reflecting the additional features they incorporate.
+Most of our sales are on a just-in-time basis, as specified in individual purchase orders, with a fixed price for our sliding sleeves.
 We occasionally supply our customers with large orders that may be filled on negotiated terms.

-Our revenues are impacted by pricing concessions on our products and services and particularly by pricing concessions on sales of our sliding sleeves.
+Tool charges and related services (which are classified together as "services" in our financial results) represented 26% and 30% of our revenues for the twelve months ended December 31, 2016 and 2015, respectively.
+Tool charges and related services relate to agreed rates we charge to our customers for the provision of our downhole frac isolation assembly and our personnel.

 During periods of low drilling and well completion activity we will, in certain instances, lower the prices of our products and services.
 Our revenues are also impacted by well complexity, with wells with more stages resulting in longer jobs and increased revenue attributable to selling more sliding sleeves and the provision of our services.

-For the nine months ended September 30, 2016 and 2015, approximately 72% and 65%, respectively, of our revenues were derived from sales in Canada and were denominated in Canadian dollars.
+For the twelve months ended December 31, 2016 and 2015, approximately 71% and 66%, respectively, of our revenues were derived from sales in Canada and were denominated in Canadian dollars.
 Because our Canadian contracts are typically invoiced in Canadian dollars, the effects of foreign currency fluctuations are regularly monitored.
-Foreign currency fluctuations had a negative \$2.7 million impact on revenues for the nine months ended September 30, 2016 as compared to the nine months ended September 30, 2015, as the Canadian dollar weakened by 6% as compared to the U.S. dollar between these periods.
+Foreign currency fluctuations had a negative \$3.7 million impact on revenues for the twelve months ended December 31, 2016 as compared to the twelve months ended December 31, 2015, as the Canadian dollar weakened by 5% as compared to the U.S. dollar between these periods.